binqbit/svpi/docs/security.md

 # Security Model

-This document explains SVPI’s security model **by logic**, not by CLI commands.
+This document describes how security works in SVPI: the key hierarchy, cryptographic primitives, protection levels, and operational recommendations.

 ## Key hierarchy (two-layer model)